VaslavTchitcherine/video-feedback/README.md

 --depth=<int>
 The default is color images, --depth=1 specifies greyscale.

+--seed=<int>
-A specific seed can be supplied to the random number generator can seeded with the optional --seed argument.
+A specific seed can be supplied to the random number generator with the optional --seed argument.
-If this argument is not supplied, a random seed from the entropy pool is used.
+If this argument is not supplied, a random seed from the hardware entropy pool is used.
 For runs to be repeatable, the same seed must be used.

 --dump=<string>